Dynamical compatibility for finite and infinite population models used in genetics: The replicator equation as the large population limit of the Moran process

-where $\mathbb{X}=\A,\B$.
-Note that, following our previous reference, and to motivate the use of scaling, we kept the time-step $\Delta t$ for now.
+where $\X=\A,\B$, and $x\in\{0,1,\dots,N\}$.
+Note that, following our previous works, and to motivate the use of scaling, we kept an arbitrary time-step $\Delta t$ for now.
 Using the definition of the fitness potential given by Eq.~\eqref{eq:def_V}, we find that

 For the transition matrix, we find, up to $\smallo{(\Delta t)^\nu}$, using $x=i/N$,